3mmaRand/singlm/docs/glm-poisson-single-cont.md

 ```

 This gives predictions for the actual $x$ values used.
-If you want predicts for other values of $x$ you need to creating a data frame of the $x$ values from which you want to predict
+If you want predicts for other values of $x$ you need to create a data frame of the $x$ values from which you want to predict

 For example, to predict for distances from 0 to 180 km in steps of 10 km: